felixdulfer/ngx-mat-period-picker/QUICK_DEPLOY.md

 # 2. Navigate to the built package
 cd dist/ng-mat-period-picker

-# 3. Publish with np
+# 3. Publish to NPM
-np
+npm publish
 ```

 ## ✅ Pre-Deployment Checklist